Midwest Athletic Association

-The Midwest Athletic Association was an intercollegiate athletic conference of historically black colleges and universities (HBCUs) that existed from 1926 to 1970.
+The Midwest Athletic Association (MWAA or MAA), also known as the Midwestern Athletic Association and the Mid-Western Athletic Association, was an intercollegiate athletic conference of historically black colleges and universities (HBCUs) that existed from 1926 to 1970.
 It was later known as the Midwest Conference from 1962 to 1963 and as the Midwestern Conference from 1964 to 1970.
 The conference's membership was widespread due to the lack of HBCUs in the Midwest, with members located in Arkansas, Kentucky, Louisiana, Mississippi, Missouri, Ohio, Tennessee, West Virginia, and Texas.

+Lincoln University of Jefferson City, Missouri was admitted to the conference on December 10, 1932.